USING PILATES FOR POSTURE EXERCISES

 Position:

-Lying on your stomach with your fingertips on your shoulders, elbows out wide.
+Lying on your stomach with your hands clasped high on your back.

 Move: